Thick hyperbolic 3-manifolds with bounded rank: Carrier graphs

 \begin {defi}[Relatively connected] A carrier graph $f: X \longrightarrow M$ with geodesic edges is $D$-\emph{relatively connected} if whenever $Y\subset X$ is a proper subgraph, there is an edge $e\subset X \setminus Y$ with $ \length^f_{Y}(e) \leq D. $ \end{defi}

 Here, $\length^f_{Y}(e)$ is the \emph{length of $e$ relative to $Y$}, which we will define below.
-Informally (and slightly inaccurately) it is the length of the subsegment of $e$ that lies outside the convex hull of $Y$ in $M$.
+Informally (and slightly inaccurately) it is the length of the part of $e$ that lies outside the convex hull of $Y$ in $M$.

 Extending earlier results of ours in \cite{Biringergeometry,Soutorank}, we prove: